Fullest Cerebrolysin Review 2023: Composition, Effects, Alternatives and How to inject?

 About the company

 The company was founded under the brand name EBEWE Pharma in 1934 in Vienna, Austria.
 Later, the company became independent EVER Pharma GmbH.
 Today the main factory is located in Jena, Germany.
 It has many years of experience in such a complex industry as the development and production of sterile dosage forms and is considered a recognized partner in the pharmaceutical manufacturing industry.

 EVER Pharma offers high-quality products in the field of neurology and emergency conditions.
 The product range includes drugs for the treatment of stroke, head injuries, vascular dementia, Alzheimer’s disease, Parkinson’s disease, hypertension, and epilepsy.
 The company also provides clinically approved nutritional supplements to support memory function and enhance mental performance.
-Moreover, in addition to its own high-quality sterile products in ampoules, test tubes, and ready-made syringes, the company also manufactures the latest implants for other companies.

 The drugs fully comply with the requirements of international pharmaceutical quality standards.
 The company has a license of Good Manufacturing Practice (ЕU GMP ISO 13485:2013, ISO 9001:2008).